wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-nodejs-websocket-endpoint-via-a-service.md

      For example: `sec-websocket-protocol: choreo-oauth2-token, {access token}, subprotocols`

-     If you are using an API key, replace `choreo-oauth2-token` with `choreo-internal-api-key`.
+     If you are using an API key, replace `choreo-oauth2-token` with `choreo-api-key`.